 - Chlorophyll: Sprinkle a very small amount of chlorophyll supplement from seaweed/algae on wet food daily, and/or feed some green vegetables high in chlorophyll daily.

-- A drop or two daily of high quality essential oil blend, such as 1/2 an ounce of base oil and three drops of the following: caraway, cardamom, tangerine and cinnamon leaf essential oils.
+- A drop daily of a high-quality essential oil blend, such as 1/2 an ounce of base oil and two drops of the following: caraway, cardamom, and cinnamon leaf essential oils.

 - Add a dash of Calcium Montmorillonite Clay to wet food.